 In order to mask the grittiness, many companies use food additives like xanthan gum and sunflower lecithin.
 You want to steer clear of products made with ingredients like these.
-Food additives add little to no nutritional value to your protein powder, and can mess with your gut.
+At best, food additives add little to no nutritional value to your protein powder, and at worst, they mess with your gut.
 Keep reading to learn more.

 Here is a list of the most common food additives in protein powder: